orellazri/gslu/README.md

 ## Quick Start

+---

+**Important:** For some reason Windows Defender considers the binary as a virus.
+If that happens to you, you can add it to the Defender's exclusion list, or download the source code and run with `go run .` for now.

+---

 Download the release exe and run it as administrator.

 You can add it to your PATH to use it globally with `gslu.exe`.